12 top sites

 Leading up to this trip, we were determined to design and execute a full-day itinerary, complete with all the must-see top sites and attractions, food, and more.

-This DIY itinerary visits 7 top sites and attraftions including Dam Square, Royal Palace Amsterdam, The New Church, Anne Frank House, De 9 Straatjes, Hans Egstorf, and Herring Jonk Stall.
+Starting at Dam Square, visit 7 of Amsterdam’s top sites and attractions including Royal Palace Amsterdam, The New Church, Anne Frank House, De 9 Straatjes, Hans Egstorf, and Herring Stall Jonk.

 Dam Square